Corey Dickerson Player Props: Nationals vs. Reds

 Corey Dickerson At The Plate

-- Dickerson has six doubles, two home runs and five walks while batting .247.
+- Dickerson is hitting .248 with six doubles, two home runs and five walks.

-- In 33 games played this season, he has hit a homer in two of them.
+- In 34 games played this season, he has homered in two of them.

-- In nine games this year (27.3%), Dickerson has picked up an RBI, and in three of those games (9.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Dickerson has had at least one RBI in 29.4% of his games this season (10 of 34), with two or more RBI three times (8.8%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored at least once six times this season (18.2%), including one multi-run game.
+- In six of 34 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.